Best Knives & Best Knife Sets for Home Cooks

 How to buy a good knife

 You will also want to consider how you want to use the knife before you buy a new knife.
 If you value a sharp blade and spend many hours a week chopping, you might want something lighter weight.
-Japanese knives made in a Western-style are known for keeping sharpness longer than most knives made by Western manufacturers.
-They also tend to be lighter in weight.
-But if you just want a workhorse that can do anything from slice a whole melon in half to slicing chicken breasts into cutlets, then you may want a classic, Western-made chef’s knife.
-(Alternatively, check out my favorite knife for cutting meat in the list below.)
+If you cook a lot of meat, you may need a boning knife and a slicing knife.
+And if you cut a lot of delicate fruits, you definitely want to find something that won’t bruise as it slices.
+But if you just want a workhorse that can do anything from slicing a whole melon in half to slicing chicken breasts into cutlets, then you may want a classic, Western-made chef’s knife.
+I’ve worked to recommend something for everyone in the list below.

 RELATED: How to Build a Charcuterie Board for Two